-The research, which began in 2012, concluded that four separate and independent automated essay scoring systems were able to mark NAPLAN persuasive writing tasks as reliably as expert human markers.
+The research, which began in 2012 and was released 2015, found that four separate and independent automated essay scoring systems were able to mark NAPLAN persuasive writing tasks as reliably as expert human markers.

 Four experienced vendors were engaged to score a broad sample of NAPLAN persuasive essays in 2013, using the current NAPLAN writing rubric.
 The vendors represented a cross-section of different approaches and methods for automated assessment of writing.
 The vendors were provided with 1,014 essays, along with scores provided by human markers, to train and validate their automated essay scoring systems.
 After training and validating the systems, the vendors used them to mark 339 tests without knowing the human-provided mark.
 On overall scores and each writing criteria assessed, the four automated essay scoring systems achieved levels of agreement comparable with the human markers.
 Of especial significance, the AES systems were even able to match human markers on the ‘creative’ rubric criteria: audience and ideas.

 Read the research report ( 883 kb)